-Are there any risks from the ChAdOx1 NipahB vaccine?
+Are there any risks from the ChAdOx1 MERS vaccine?

-We can predict, from past experience with other ChAdOx1 vaccines, what the symptoms should be like with this new vaccine.
-However, it is important to remember this vaccine is in a very early stage of development and has not been tested in humans before.
+We can predict, from past experience with ChAdOx1 MERS and other ChAdOx1 vaccines, what the symptoms should be like with the vaccine.
+However, it is important to remember this vaccine is in an early stage of development and had only been tested in 53 people before this trial.
 For this reason, there is a chance you could experience an unexpectedly severe side effect or a new side effect that has not been seen before.
 Potential risks are summarised below: